spinicist/riesling/docs/util.rst

 .. code-block:: bash

-    riesling nii file.h5 output_file
+    riesling nii file.h5 output_file.nii

 *Output*

 A NIfTI image containing the desired images as separate volumes.
 The ``.nii`` extension will be added automatically.
-Currently converting a ``channels`` dataset is not supported.

 *Important Options*